SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/README.md

 I also recommend looking at a different region which is impacted by hurricanes, such as Texas, to see what other features could be of importance while modeling.

+## References

+## Reproduction Instruction

+## Contact Me
+Thank you for checking out my GitHub if you have any further questions please contact me at samgrasland@gmail.com!

+## Repo Structure